Leopaexd/LIN503_Project/Readme.txt

 How to use Scraper

 ######################################## Introduction ####################################################
-This project consists of several tools created to enable classification of Swedish forum posts into different categories.
+This project consists of several tools created to enable classification of Swedish forum posts into different categories using a Naive Bayes classifier.
 It's intended use is as a part of data-mining and analysis; it is not very useful by itself, other than as a proof of concept.

 *WARNING* Many of the .json and .txt-files used by this project will be very large, so make sure you use a text editor that supports large files (such as notepad++).
 Using Windows notepad to open these files is not recommended.